Help Answer

 The initial installation gives some confidence that no-one will know this program is running unless you tell them.
 Although it would be a good idea to change the default directory for the program when you’re installing it so that curious users don’t spot the folder “Perfect Keylogger” in the program files directory.

-As you can see, the default installation option is to make sure the program doesn’t appear on the Start menu.
+As you can see, the default Perfect Keylogger installation option is to make sure the program doesn’t appear on the Start menu.
 This gets over any issues that Windows Vista may have about programs that run at startup.
 There are also helpful instructions on making sure that the program logs information, even if people log in on a Windows Guest account.

-Once you’ve installed the program, it’s time to configure it.
+Once you’ve installed Perfect Keylogger, it’s time to configure it.
 This had me slightly confused at first (but then I can be easily confused) as I’d somehow resized the window and was only given the top menu of the program, making me think that Options wasn’t working.
 But that was just me being dumb – resizing the window gave all the different options of what to log and how often:

 The options you can see above are the defaults and they’re all quite sensible.